Introduction

 Let's get right into it!

-Red Beans (Pat
+Red Beans (Pat)

-Pat in Korean, red beans are believed to have certain properties that can protect someone from negative energies.
+Known as Pat in Korean, red beans are believed to have certain properties that can protect someone from negative energies.
 Especially in East Asian folklore, red beans are commonly used in rituals and ceremonies to repel evil spirits.

 During festivities in Korea, you can find red beans scattered around homes or cooked in certain dishes to keep the dark spirits at bay.
 That’s because it’s believed that the bold red color of the beans itself has the power to ward off malevolent forces.